-By enabling my clients to have such critical conversations, both with themselves and about themselves, they become aware of who they are and where they want to go.
+I address what I consider the most meaningful questions in life, such as Who am I?, Where am I heading?, What questions are accompanying me? and How do I know?
+Questions like these catalyse profound conversations about what it means to live and lead in times of change.
+By enabling my clients to have these critical conversations with and about themselves, they become aware of who they can become and where they want to go.
 Only then, they can build the capacity for change and self-renewal that will enable them to thrive in complexity, explore uncharted territories and discover otherwise unimagined opportunities — to move forward even when things are ambiguous and uncertain.